 Forum for International Networking in Education

-The Forum for International Networking in Education (FINE) is an international group of post-graduate students from Universitas 21 schools of education who cooperate and collaborate in order to better understand educational issues from a global perspective.
+The Forum for International Networking in Education (FINE) is an international group of post-graduate research students and early career researchers from Universitas 21 schools of education who cooperate and collaborate in order to better understand educational issues from a global perspective.

 The group seeks to provide opportunities for social and professional networking, and possibilities for collaborative research and enhanced academic and career prospects.